Gateway Capability Matrix

 Policy + Query Gates

-YAML policy evaluation, query allow-listing, RPC allow-listing, signature checks, and complexity/cost controls provide layered fail-closed behavior.
+Native TOML/JSON access policy, legacy gateway policy compatibility, query allow-listing, RPC allow-listing, signature checks, and complexity/cost controls provide layered fail-closed behavior.

 Production Strict